jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 UpdateWindow(hWndAlpha);
 ```

+## More on Windows applications

-We cover Windows application messaging in more detail first before returning to updating the application content.
+We cover Windows application messaging in more detail first before returning to updating the application content following `UpdateWindow()`.

 ### Scheduling and application threads